ChawlaAvi/ChawlaAvi/README.md

 ### Hi there.
 I'm Avi 👋

-- :zap: I am a Data Scientists and a Creator.
+- :zap: I am a Data Scientist and a Creator.
 I love Mathematics, programming, and books (not an avid reader though).
 - :earth_africa: I share my knowledge as a Data Scientist in [my blogs](https://medium.com/@avi-chawla) and data science tips on [LinkedIn](https://www.linkedin.com/in/avi-chawla/).
 I am also a Data Science Educator at Simplilearn.

 - 📫 Learn more about me on: